lukelbd/climate-benchmarks/README.md

 for reso in 20 10 7.5 5 3 2 1.5; do ./datagen $reso; done
 ```
 where the numbers refer to the latitude/longitude grid spacing.

+This time, NCL was the clear winner!
+The MetPy script was also raising
+a bunch of strange errors when it ran.
+Evidently, the kinks in the MetPy
+algorithm haven't been ironed out yet.

 | nlat | size (version) | name | real (s) | user (s) | sys (s) |
 | --- | --- | --- | --- | --- | --- |